 Our injury lawyers manage practice areas not listed here.

-Who Is Eligible To File a Wrongful Death Claim?
+Who Is Eligible To File A Wrongful Death Claim?

 According to Florida Statutes § 768.20, the personal representative or executor of the deceased person’s estate can bring a wrongful death lawsuit.
 They bring legal action for the benefit of the decedent’s beneficiaries, which may include their parents, spouse, or children.
 The personal representative is either named in the decedent’s will or named by the court system.
+Our personal injury attorneys can help you identify who is eligible to file the case.

-You Have a Limited Time To File Your Wrongful Death Lawsuit in Florida
+You Have A Limited Time To File Your Wrongful Death Lawsuit In Florida

 According to Florida Statutes § 95.11(4)(d), you generally have two years from the date of your loved one’s passing to file your wrongful death lawsuit.
-You can file a lawsuit even if the other party was never charged with a crime.
+You can file a civil lawsuit even if the other party was never charged with a crime.

 Some exceptions could extend your filing period under Florida Statutes § 95.051.
 For instance, if your loved one passed away in a hit-and-run accident, the deadline could pause while police find the at-fault driver.